-One agent can effectively represent one side (buyer or seller) or NO sides (dual agent).
+One agent can legally represent one side (buyer or seller) or NO sides (dual agent).
 But the real question is should they represent both sides as a dual agent?
 As an illustration, you are being sued.
-Would you choose to use the other guy’s lawyer because it’s more convenient.
+Would you choose to use the other guy’s lawyer because it’s more convenient?
 Not too many people would do that.

 So why would anyone use a dual agent?
 Usually, because the buyer and seller don’t fully understand what’s happening.
 In short, both sides assume the agent is looking out for their side.
-Fatal mistake; and one that most dual agents will happily let you go on believing.
+Fatal mistake, and one that most dual agents will happily let you go on making.

 What your husband is doing is classic risky buyer behavior and can lead to unwanted dual agency in no time.
 Calling the number on the sign means you are calling the seller’s agent.
-Their job is to get the most amount of money and the very best deal they can for the house.
+Their job is to get the most amount of money and the very best deal they can for the seller.

 Is that your goal?
 I didn’t think so.

-The best way to buy is to go get yourself a good buyer’s agent (probably not your cousin) and work exclusively with them.
+The best way to buy is to go get yourself a good buyer’s agent (probably not your cousin) and work exclusively with that agent.
 A good buyer’s agent will be able to save you a lot of time, money, and hassle.

-And for the record, I already know your cousin isn’t a good fit.
+And for the record, I already know your cousin isn’t the best fit.
 Here are two solid reasons off the top of my head:

-First, you should be very very cautious about doing this kind of business with a family member.
-If they are a close family member, it’s not worth losing them over something like this.
-If they are not a close family member, you don’t really care what they think anyway, and vice versa, so where’s the loyalty?
+First, you should be very, very cautious about doing this kind of business with a family member.
+If you are close to your cousin, it’s not worth losing them over something like this.
+If you are not close, you don’t really care what they think anyway, and vice versa, so where’s the loyalty?

-Second, the fact that your cousin is part-time is enough to disqualify them immediately in my book.
+Second, the fact that your cousin is part-time is enough to disqualify them as your agent in my book.
 Trust me.
 No disrespect to the minority of part-time agents in the world who are truly gifted, trained, and experienced–it’s just not the norm.
 Most PT agents are woefully undertrained and under-experienced due to the fact that their professional lives are segmented.

 Would you hire a part-time lawyer or doctor?
 Even if they have gobs of experience, are retired, and handle a few clients here and there, a part-timer still has the challenge of keeping up with the market and legal changes.
-When I retire, I will help other agents, but I don’t plan to work with active clients.
-Feel free to call me out on this in 80 years when I do decide to hang up my spurs.
+When I retire, I will write and maybe help other agents, but I don’t plan to work with active clients.
+Feel free to call me out on this in 80 years when I finally decide to hang up my spurs.

-If you really feel the need to support your cousin, tell them you don’t want to jeopardize your relationship over one transaction and ask them to refer you to someone they trust.
-Your cousin gets a referral commission and your relationship stays safe.
-That is how I handle all relatives and it has never backfired.
+If you want to help your cousin, tell them you don’t want to jeopardize your relationship over one transaction and ask them to refer you to someone they trust.
+Your cousin gets a referral fee, and your relationship stays safe.
+That is how I handle all relatives, and it has never backfired.

 Anyway, for now, tell your hubby to use the web for research instead.
-I suppose it’s ok to call the seller’s agent if you just have a quick question, but stop there.
+I suppose it’s ok to call the seller’s agent if you just have a quick question but stop there.
 Do not give the seller’s agent any information that could come back to haunt you later.

 WRONG!!!!
 (GAME SHOW BUZZER SOUND)

 Fast forward two months.
-You and your buyer’s agent are in the heat of battle with a seller and guess who represents them?
+You and your new agent are in the heat of battle with a seller, and guess who represents that seller?
 That’s riiiiiiiight.

 While your agent is busy trying to convince their agent that you can only go to $235k, their agent heard it right from your other half that you can go up to $275k.
-Information can seem innocent at first and cost you some dollars in the end.
+You just lost a lot of leverage.

-Information can seem innocent at first and cost you some dollars in the end.
+Information that seems innocent at first can cost you many dollars down the road.

 When you get serious, choose your agent before you start any heavy-duty house hunting.
-Declaring your loyalty upfront will make sure your buyer’s agent is all in on your purchase and gives them a chance to get to know you and your goals from the get-go.
+Declaring your loyalty upfront will make sure your agent is all in on your purchase.
+It also gives them a chance to get to know you and your goals from the get-go.

-They will no doubt cover agency in a more formal way, but once you establish that they will only ever work for you and not a seller, you’re on the right track
+They will no doubt cover agency in a more formal way, but once you establish that they will only ever work for you and not for a seller, you’re on the right track.

 You’ll thank me later.
 You might even name a room after me.
 That’s how good this advice is.

 In the meantime, keep sending your questions.
-Your best bet is to send me a message at [email protected] and I’ll do my best to get right back to you.
+Your best bet is to send me a message at [email protected] I read and respond to every email…eventually.